The coalgebra extension problem for $\mathbb Z/p$: The trigonometric coalgebra

 The multiplication table associated to choosing $\phi$ is thus:

 In the basis of $\{c,s\}$, the multiplication table for $\phi$ reads as:

-The multiplication table of $\phi'$ corresponds to conjugating the right hand sides of the above (i.e. $i\mapsto -i$); we could not hope to give a better conceptual explanation than \cite{qiaochu} for this appearance of an action of a Galois group.
+The multiplication table of $\phi'$ corresponds to conjugating the right hand sides of the above (i.e. $i\mapsto -i$); we think of this as the Galois group of $\C$ over $\R$ acting on the structure constants, or acting on the isomorphisms $\{\phi, \phi'\}$.
+We could not hope to give a better explanation of how to interpret this action than \cite{qiaochu}.
+In any case, the antipode is the identity.